Code-Institute-Submissions/alexrwinter/README.md

 <p>B2B website...</p>

 <h2>Business Objectives</h2>
-- Promote the service provided (i.e.post production sound)
+- Promote the service provided (i.e.post production sound)<br>
-- Create business connections by encouraging clients to make contact
+- Create business connections by encouraging clients to make contact <br>
-- Excellent UX design to encourage this and keep clients on the page
+- Excellent UX design to encourage this and keep clients on the page<br>
-- Clearly display the credentials of A Winter in his field
+- Clearly display the credentials of A Winter in his field<br>
 - Give a clean, modern, professional image

 <h2>Client Objectives</h2>